Sarvepalli Radhakrishnan: Personal life

 Radhakrishnan was married to Sivakamu (Note: Radhakrishnan's wife's name is spelled differently in different sources, perhaps because a common Telugu spelling is Sivamma.
 It is spelled Sivakamu by Sarvepalli Gopal (1989); Sivakamuamma by Mamta Anand (2006); and still differently by others.)
 (1893–1956) in May 1903, a distant cousin, at the age of 14, when she was aged 10.
 As per tradition the marriage was arranged by the family.
 The couple had five daughters named Padmavati, Rukmini, Sushila, Sundari and Shakuntala.
-They also had a son named Sarvepalli Gopal who went on to a notable career as a historian.
+Their youngest child was a son named Sarvepalli Gopal who went on to a notable career as a historian.
 Many of Radhakrishnan's family members including his grandchildren and great-grandchildren have pursued a wide range of careers in academia, public policy, medicine, law, banking, business, publishing and other fields across the world.
-Former India cricketer & NCA director VVS Laxman is his great-grandnephew.
 Sivakamu died on 26 November 1956.
 They were married for about 52 years.

+Radhakrishnan remained a lacto-vegetarian throughout his life and was a non-smoker and teetotaller.
+He enjoyed reading and attending local music concerts.